-10. The contracting authority's termination rights usually relate to three categories of circumstances: serious default by the concessionaire; insolvency or bankruptcy of the concessionaire; and termination for the contracting authority's convenience.
+14. The contracting authority's termination rights usually relate to three categories of circumstances: serious breach by the concessionaire; insolvency or bankruptcy of the concessionaire; and termination for reasons of public interest.

-(a) Serious default by the concessionaire
+(a) Serious breach by the concessionaire

-11. A number of national laws give the contracting authority the right to terminate the project agreement in the event of default by the concessionaire.
+- 15. The contracting authority has the duty to ensure that public services are provided in accordance with applicable laws, regulations and contractual provisions.
+Thus, a number of domestic laws expressly recognize the contracting authority's right to terminate the project agreement in the event of breach by the concessionaire.
 Because of the disruptive effects of termination and in the interest of preserving the continuity of the service, it is not advisable to regard termination as a sanction for each and any instance of unsatisfactory performance by the concessionaire.
 On the contrary, it is generally advisable to resort to the extreme remedy of termination only in cases of "particularly serious" or "repeated" failures to perform, especially when it can no longer be reasonably expected that the concessionaire will be able or willing to perform under the project agreement.
-Many legal systems use specific technical expressions to refer to situations where the degree of default by one contracting party is of such a nature that the other party may terminate their contractual relation before the expiry of its term (e.g. "fundamental breach", "material breach" or similar expressions).
-Such situations are referred to in the Guide as "serious default".

-12. Circumscribing the possibility of termination to cases of serious default may give assurance to lenders and project sponsors that they will be protected against unreasonable or premature decisions by the contracting authority.
-The law may generally provide for the contracting authority's right to terminate the project agreement upon serious default by the concessionaire and leave it for the project agreement to define further the notion of serious default and, as appropriate, provide illustrative examples of it.
-From a practical point of view, it is not advisable to attempt, by statute or in the project agreement, to provide an exhaustive list of the events that justify termination.
+Many legal systems use specific technical expressions to refer to situations where the degree of breach by one contracting party is of such a nature that the other party may terminate their contractual relation before the expiry of its term (for example, "fundamental breach", "material breach" or similar expressions).
+Such situations are referred to in the Guide as "serious breach". - 16.
+Circumscribing the possibility of termination to cases of serious breach may give assurance to lenders and project promoters that they will be protected against unreasonable or premature decisions by the contracting authority.
+The law may generally provide for the contracting authority's right to terminate the project agreement upon serious breach by the concessionaire and leave it for the project agreement to define further the notion of serious breach and, as appropriate, provide illustrative examples of it.
+From a practical point of view, it is not advisable to attempt, by statute or in the project agreement, to provide a list of the events that justify termination.